ezza/rails-nginx-passenger-ubuntu/README.markdown

-My rails-NGINX-ree-passenger-ubuntu stack
+My Rails, Nginx, REE, Passenger, Ubuntu stack
 ============================

-My notes on setting up a simple production server with Ubuntu 10.04 LTS, NGINX, Passenger, Ruby Enterprise Edition and Mysql for Rails 2.3.5
+My notes on setting up a simple production server with Ubuntu 10.04 LTS, NGINX, Passenger, Ruby Enterprise Edition 1.8.7 and Mysql for Rails 2.3.8/3.0

 This guide assumes you have installed Ubuntu 10.04 LTS (with no modules (optional)) on a server somewhere and you have root access via sudo.